SimonKagstrom/tesla_dashcam_manager/README.md

 and you should be up and running.

+Note! `simonkagstrom/tesla_dashcam_manager:latest` is built for 64-bit mode (AARCH64),
+so make sure your Raspberry Pi is running a 64-bit OS.
+The last 32-bit build is `simonkagstrom/tesla_dashcam_manager:2`.

 # docker-compose.yml configuration options
 Environment variables are used to setup tesla dashcam manager,